Thunder Bay IPA

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 16 of fermentation add the last packet of Centennial hops into your fermenter.
+1. At day 16 of fermentation add the remaining 1/2 packet of Centennial hops into your fermenter.
 Careful remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating

 After 21 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (24 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 21 days total.

 1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining ½ pack of the No-Rinse Cleanser and stir until dissolved.
 Once dissolved, it is ready to use.